 How to Determine Your Eye Shape

-To determine your eye shape based on its outward appearance, just look in the mirror.
+Just look in the mirror to determine your eye shape based on its outward appearance.
 For example, if you don’t see a crease on your upper eyelid, your shape is monolid.

-Note that all these shapes imply the appearance of eyes with respect to the structures around it, such as the eyelids.
+Note that all these shapes imply the appearance of the eyes with respect to the structures around them, such as the eyelids.
 These structures don’t directly determine the shape of your eyeball, which is the actual eye.

 For example, if you don’t see a white area below the iris, it doesn’t mean that your sclera or eyeball is smaller or otherwise deficient.

-Understanding how the eye works sheds light into how eye shapes affect vision.
+Understanding how the eye works sheds light on how eye shapes affect vision.
 The shape of the cornea, the transparent membrane at the front of the eye, is an important part of this.

 A normal cornea looks like a dome.
 Its smooth curvature allows it to perfectly focus light into the retina (at the back of your eye), enabling you to see.